ycm-core/YouCompleteMe/README.md

 using Vundle and the ycm_core library API has changed (happens rarely), YCM will notify you to recompile it.
 You should then rerun the install process.

+It's recommended that you have the latest Xcode installed along with the latest Command Line Tools (that you install from within Xcode).

 Install CMake.
 Preferably with [Homebrew][brew], but here's the [stand-alone CMake installer][cmake-download].